stampchain-io/stamps_sdk/docs/src101specs.md

   "tokenid": "c3VwZXJib3k=", //(string)Base64 to UTF8: c3VwZXJib3k= -> superboy.
   "type": "address", //(string)Currently two kinds of record types are supported, txt and address "data":{
-  "btc": "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt"
+  "btc": "bc1q7epcly9u55yut5k7ykmlcyrp87knt8gxd7knnt",
+  "eth": "93cFac8715c80979f30Da024Ce9Ed4acD5A0631b"
-  },//(Object of string value, can include multi key-value pairs)record data, this is an example to bind with btc address.
+  },//(Object of string value, can include multi key-value pairs)record data, this is an example to bind with both btc and eth address.
   "prim":"true" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
 }
 ```